FreeCAD/FreeCAD-documentation/wiki/FEM_PostPipelineFromResult.md

 :\* Vector: If a property is a vector, you might restrict the data to an axis (X, Y, Z) or select Magnitude to use the vector value.

--   If you see no model in the graphical area, go to and enable {{MenuCommand|Edit → Preferences → Display → Rendering → Backlight color}}
+-   If you see no model in the graphical area, go to and enable **Edit → Preferences → Display → Rendering → Backlight color**
 -   If you double-click the scale, you can modify display properties.

 ![](images/SIMTUT_05.PNG )